 What’s more, car accident victims who obtain skilled legal representation receive significantly more compensation than those who do not.
 According to research, victims who bring personal injury cases with the help of a skilled car accident lawyer can receive up to 3.5 times more in settlements and awards.
 This is due to the fact that injury lawyers are well aware of the common strategies insurance providers use to settle cases faster and minimize the payout of claims.
 As someone familiar with Louisiana auto insurance laws, your attorney will recognize these tactics and combat them by negotiating with insurers and demanding they pay you what you’re entitled to.
 If the at-fault party denies responsibility, having legal assistance is also critical in proving the defendant acted negligently.

 When To Get an Attorney for a Car Accident

-Through the years, our Shreveport personal injury attorneys have established a high level of credibility handling claims all throughout the Ark-La-Tex.
+Through the years, our law office has established a high level of credibility handling all types of car accident claims all throughout the Ark-La-Tex.
 This level of experience and industry saturation means that insurance adjusters take us seriously.
 They know that when we make a personal injury claim, we’re prepared to go to great lengths to prove fault in pursuit of the compensation our clients are entitled to.